Comparative effectiveness, safety and acceptability of pharmacological and psychosocial interventions for the treatment of cannabis use disorders

 In May 2025, Bristol ESG were asked to undertake a systematic review of the evidence for the comparative effectiveness, safety and acceptability of pharmacological and psychosocial interventions for the treatment of cannabis use disorders (CUD).
 The project is funded by the NIHR Evidence Synthesis Programme (project number: NIHR176717) and involves a secondary network meta-analysis of data from two completed systematic reviews examining the effectiveness and safety of pharmacotherapies (NIHR165373) and psychosocial interventions (NIHR167862) for CUD in adults and young persons aged ≥16 years.

-Project status: ongoing
+Project status: completed

 What is the problem?